Website Manager

 Joe Arns

 I look forward to the opportunity to serve on the PLL board again for the coming year.
 My family has lived in Princeton since 2012.
-My son Will (age 14) played in PLL for 8 years and continues to play recreational baseball in the local Babe Ruth league.
-My younger son Henry (age 6) is following in his older brother's footsteps.
+My son Will (age 17) played in PLL for 9 years and continues to play baseball in high school.
+My younger son Henry (age 9) is following in his older brother's footsteps.

 As a coach of children ages 4-12, it has been a privilege watching them develop not just as athletes, but particularly as young people with resilience after years spent playing a game where failure and mental adversity are common.
-In addition to coaching, I have served the league in several administrative roles since 2014 and am currently the league's treasurer.
+In addition to coaching, I have served the league in several administrative roles since 2014.

 Jon Durbin

-Princeton Little League the last fifteen years has been fully dedicated to an “all kids approach” when it comes to strengthening and growing the league, which means that we are committed to ensuring a strong recreation program is at the heart of PLL because it benefits the largest number of kids; it creates a fun environment and strong sense of community; and it develops a strong skills foundation for all our players.
+Princeton Little League for more than fifteen years has been fully dedicated to an “all kids approach” when it comes to strengthening and growing the league, which means that we are committed to ensuring a strong recreation program is at the heart of PLL because it benefits the largest number of kids; it creates a fun environment and strong sense of community; and it develops a strong skills foundation for all our players.

-While the pandemic has presented many challenges, and even disruptions, I am excited that we were able to bring back many of our most beloved community building traditions in 2022.
-In 2023, I am excited that we will be bringing back many of our skill-building activities with new wrinkles!
+In 2026, I am excited that we will be bringing back many of our skill-building activities with new wrinkles!
 I look forward to working with a great team of volunteer board members and coaches to make it all happen for the children and families in our community.

 Personal Background:

-• Two Sons: Teddy (21 yrs.) and Jack (17 yrs.).
-Teddy is a junior at Colby College, where he is playing college baseball.
-Jack is a Senior at Princeton High School, where he plays high school baseball.
+• Two Sons: Teddy (24 yrs.) and Jack (20 yrs.).
+Teddy is a graduate of Colby College, where he played college baseball.
+He is now working on a graduate degree in business analytics at TCNJ and full-time employee of the Penske Company.
+Jack is living in California honing his carpentry skills.
 Teddy and Jack both played for PLL for 9 years, followed by playing for the Babe Ruth Program, and then the Princeton Post 218 American Legion Team.

 • Editor and Vice-President-W.W.
-Norton and Company Inc. NY, NY. (specializing in publishing books on history)
+Norton and Company Inc. NY, NY. (specializing in publishing books on history for general readers, and college and high school students).

 Community Service: